-An annuity company will offer you an annuity rate which is usually, but not always, fixed for the rest of your life.
-The offer they make will depend on a number of factors, including your age, your health, and whether you want your annuity payments to be fixed or to rise in the future (e.g. index-linked to rise with inflation so the annuity retains its purchasing power).
+Your annuity rate will be based on a number of factors, including your age, location, state of health and whether you want your annuity payments to be fixed or to rise in the future.
+For the latter, you can index-link your benefit so it rises with inflation so the annuity retains its purchasing power.

 Annuity rates are different for each person.
 There is no standard rate, and the rates offered to an individual will differ between providers.

-The annuity rate you are offered is based largely on how long the insurance company expects you to live.
+Your annuity rate is based largely on how long the annuity company expects you to live.
 The longer the insurer expects you to live, the lower your annuity income will be.
-Conversely, if your have an impaired life expectancy, you might be offered an enhanced annuity with a higher income.
+Conversely, if you have an impaired life expectancy, you might be offered an enhanced annuity with a higher income.

 If you have any of the following conditions, you may qualify for an enhanced annuity:

-Other conditions that may qualify, depending on the insurer and the seriousness of the condition, including asthma, high cholesterol and obesity.
+Other conditions that may qualify, depending on the insurer and the seriousness of the condition, including asthma and obesity.

-The annuity company might look at the type and stage of your cancer, for instance, while a person who has suffered multiple heart attacks will most likely get a higher rate than someone who has had a single heart attack.
+For instance, the annuity company might look at the type and stage of your cancer before deciding the annuity rate to provide to you.
+Meanwhile, a person who has survived multiple heart attacks will most likely get a higher rate than someone who has had a single heart attack.